H2K-Code/H2K-Code/README.md

 # H2K

 ### What do I do?
-  * Currently developing discord.js bot - Octopus.
+  * Currently creating Octopus - Discord Bot.
-  * Drinking redbull.
+  * Drinking redbull 🥰.

 ### What do I know?
   * NodeJS